timmorey/ember-font-awesome/README.md

 From v0.1.0 onwards this addon requires Ember v1.13 and Ember CLI v1.13.1.

-If you're using older versions of either Ember or Ember CLI, use v0.0.9 of instead:
+If you're using older versions of either Ember or Ember CLI, use v0.0.9 instead:

 ```bash
 npm install --save-dev ember-cli-font-awesome@0.0.9